Wednesday, 23 January 2008

 Men kill each other for a variety of reasons.
 Most of all in their hunger for power and money.
 Yet, behind every war and aspiration for peace, there is always a soft and hairy cunt.

 It was this last part of the phrase that had shaken me awake.
 Internazionale is an intellectual kind of magazine and though in Italian language people do tend to use equivalent words of fuck, prick and cunt much more liberally than in many other languages, this magazine is considered to be a little on the serious side for that.
-Thus if they have to use words like that they would use equivalents of making sex, penis and vagina, rather than their more popular counterparts.
+Thus if they have to use words like this, usually they use words like - having sex, penis and vagina, rather than their more popular counterparts.

 I felt that the particular phrase in Medina’s article’s had been put in that particular way to shock the reader.
 As I read further, it was clear that the whole article was written to shock.
-It does not mince words and uses the words cunt, supercunt, gang bangs and rapes abundantly.
+It does not mince words and liberally uses words cunt, super-cunt, gang bangs and rapes, almost in every line.

 We men can not imagine how terrible it can be for a woman to be forced to have sex.
 There are still some who think that when a woman refuses to share her cunt with them, actually she is just trying to provoke them.
 It must be clear that when a woman says no, it means no and you must forget it.
 I know it is not easy and it must have happened to everyone.
 But before letting yourself be obsessed by the cunt that has been negated to you, it is better to think of all others that are waiting for you with a smile.

-So I had the feeling that he is writing something but his words are conveying exactly the opposite.
+So I had the feeling that he was writing something but his words are conveying exactly the opposite.

 And then I was thinking about something else.
 In literature, in books and magazines, in our daily language, we are all becoming more open in the use of the swear words.
 In Italy we tend to use these words in way that they become ordinary words, they lose their taboo power.
 Parents use them in front of children and children use them in front of parents.